Bathroom

 Understanding the Rules of Thumb for Master Bathroom Layouts

 For many homeowners, master bathroom layouts tend to be an area where dreams and reality butt heads.
 Sure, you can imagine anything you want — especially if you’re starting from scratch with a master bath addition built from the ground up.
-But first, you must ask yourself whether your current floor plan actually supports your fantasy master bathroom.
+But first, you must ask yourself whether your current floor plan supports your fantasy master bathroom.
 Otherwise, could you adapt the space you currently have into something you’d grow to love?

 A professional bathroom remodeler like Ayars can often answer that question with a resounding “yes.”
 Below are a few of the things we look at when we’re helping our clients plan their spaces.